DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 04

-Cover nose & mouth with cloth; crawl low if smoke is present
+Cover your nose and mouth with cloth, and crawl low if smoke is present.

 05

-Follow illuminated exit signs towards the nearest station exit
+Follow illuminated exit signs toward the nearest station exit.

 06